MicrosoftDocs/security/compass/incident-response-playbook-dart-ransomware-approach.md

 ## How DART uses Microsoft security services

-DART leverages cross-functional teams, such as internal threat intelligence teams, who track adversary activities and behaviors, customer support, and product development teams behind Microsoft products and services.
-DART also collaborates with other incident response vendors you may have engaged and will share findings whenever possible.

-DART relies heavily on data for all investigations.
-The team uses existing deployments of Microsoft security services, such as Microsoft Defender for Endpoint, Microsoft Defender for Identity, and Microsoft Defender for Cloud Apps within customer environments along with custom forensic data collection for additional analysis.
-If these sensors are not deployed, DART also requests deployment of these to gain deeper visibility into the environment, correlate against threat intelligence sources, and enable DART analysts to scale in speed and agility.
+DART relies heavily on data for all investigations and uses existing deployments of Microsoft security services such as [Microsoft Defender for Office 365](/microsoft-365/security/office-365-security), [Microsoft Defender for Endpoint](/microsoft-365/security/office-365-security), [Microsoft Defender for Identity](/defender-for-identity), and [Microsoft Defender for Cloud Apps](/cloud-app-security/).

 ### Defender for Endpoint

 Defender for Endpoint is Microsoft’s enterprise endpoint security platform designed to help enterprise network security analysts prevent, detect, investigate, and respond to advanced threats.
 Defender for Endpoint can detect attacks using advanced behavioral analytics and machine learning.
-DART analysts use Defender for Endpoint for attacker behavioral analytics.
+Your analysts can use Defender for Endpoint for attacker behavioral analytics.

 Here's an example of an alert in Microsoft Defender for Endpoint for a pass-the-ticket attack.

 :::image type="content" source="./media/incident-response-playbook-dart-ransomware-approach/defender-endpoint-example-alert.png" alt-text="Example of an alert in Microsoft Defender for Endpoint for a pass-the-ticket attack" lightbox="./media/incident-response-playbook-dart-ransomware-approach/defender-endpoint-example-alert.png":::

-DART analysts can also perform advanced hunting queries to pivot off indicators of compromise (IOCs) or search for known behavior if they identify a threat actor group.
+Your analysts can also perform advanced hunting queries to pivot off indicators of compromise (IOCs) or search for known behavior if they identify a threat actor group.

 Here’s an example of how advanced hunting queries can be used to locate known attacker behavior.